hafriedlander/php-peg/README.md

 #### Expression stack

 When getting a value to use for an expression, the parser will travel up the stack looking for a set value.
 The expression stack is a list of all the rules passed through to get to this point.
-For example, given the parser
+For example, given the parser:

 <pre><code>
 	A: $a